cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 + `endJob(self)`: Instructions after the configured event loop is finished, like storing everything in the output file and closing it.
 + `analyze(self, event)`: This is the main function of the analysis module, where the selection of physics objects and events is performed.

+After this small overview over analysis module, let us now try to better understand the current selection implemented in the module, and what is required from you to extend this selection in the context of the exercise.

 ## Initial analysis selection